Skip to main content

 Abe grew up in south Louisiana where the surrounding coastal wetlands piqued his interest in aquatic biology.
 After moving to the West Coast, he completed his B.S. and M.S. degrees at Southern Oregon University while working on a variety of research and monitoring projects in the surrounding Klamath/Siskiyou/Cascade bioregion and in Ash Meadows, Nevada.
 His fascination with the Desert Southwest prompted a move to Arizona in 2006.

-Rommel currently leads the NEON Assignable Assets Program and is still involved with the Instrumented Systems group.
+Rommel currently leads the NEON Research Support Services and remains involved with the Instrumented Systems group.
 He is a micrometeorologist whose research included studying ecosystem fluxes across arctic tundra, boreal forest, agricultural, and desert ecosystems using tower- and aircraft-based eddy covariance.

 Kate Thibault